 Miss Joy | Otters Lead Guide

 I have been a Montessori primary guide for close to twenty years now.
 I first became interested in Montessori while living in France and teaching English as a second language.
 During a discussion about different educational methods, Montessori came up.
 I was intrigued by a way of teaching that followed the child’s interests and fostered independence, self motivation and a love of learning.
 I chose to do my training in Mountain View, California and received my AMI certification in 1989.
 The following year I moved to Paris, France and worked in a bilingual Montessori school for several years.
 My daughter was born while I was in France, and I decided to return to the United States to spend some time being a stay at home mom with my family close by.
 Later, I moved to Santa Cruz and began teaching again at a Montessori based school in the Santa Cruz mountains.
-I joined the Montessori Community School teaching team a little over a year ago.
+I joined the Montessori Community School teaching team back in July 2016.
 It is great to be a part of such a warm, friendly community!

 In my free time I enjoy running, hiking in the mountains and at the beach, reading, travelling when I can, and spending time with my wonderful family.

 Miss Veronica | Otters Assistant